Odizinne/BigPictureTV/README.md

 Do not change if unsure.

 ### Audio configuration

-Install [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) to allow audio output switching and restart BigPictureTV.
+1. Click on "Install audio module" button and wait for its completion.
-You can now uncheck `Disable audio switching`.
+2. You can now uncheck `Disable audio switching`.
-Specify your audio outputs.
+3. Specify your audio outputs.
 You can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.

 ### Monitor configuration

 For monitor switching, BigPictureTV relies on Windows built in `displayswitch.exe`.

 There are 4 modes available: